fluidself/fluidself.org/_books/business/what-i-learned-losing-a-million-dollars.md

 5. Acceptance

-**Discrete Events vs. Continuous Processes**
+### Discrete Events vs. Continuous Processes

 Although someone could do it, it's a little hard to imagine someone going through the stages of denial, anger, bargaining, depression, and acceptance over a basketball game.
 Why?
-Because the game is a discrete event--an activity with a defined ending point.
-However, internalizing an external loss is a lot easier to do with the other type of loss-producing activity: a continuous process--an activity that has no clearly defined end.
+Because the game is a discrete event—an activity with a defined ending point.
+However, internalizing an external loss is a lot easier to do with the other type of loss-producing activity: a continuous process—an activity that has no clearly defined end.
 Losses from continuous processes are much more prone to become internalized because, like all internal losses, there is no predetermined ending point.
 In a continuous process, the participant gets to continuously make and remake decisions that can affect how much money he makes or loses.
 On the other hand, a discrete event (e.g., a football game, roulette, blackjack, or other casino game) has a defined ending point, which is characteristic of external losses.
 A loss resulting from a discrete event is definitive and not open to interpretation.

-**Behavioral Characteristics Determine the Activity**
+### Behavioral Characteristics Determine the Activity

 Don't make the mistake of assuming that just because you're participating in the market you are automatically investing, trading, or speculating.
 The markets don't make you immune from betting or gambling.
 Determining which of the five activities you are doing is a function of the behavioral characteristics you exhibit.
 Gambling, investing, and trading are not defined by any particular activity itself (i.e., playing cards, buying stocks, or trading futures) but by how the person approaches the activity.
 All card playing is not gambling, all stock purchases are not investing, and all futures transactions are not trading.

 Betting and gambling are suitable for discrete events but not for continuous processes.
 If you introduce the behavioral characteristics of betting or gambling into a continuous process, you are leaving yourself open to enormous losses.
 In betting and gambling games, you wager and wait to see if you are right or to experience some excitement, respectively.
 Any resulting monetary losses are real, but they are also passive because the discrete event ends all by itself.
 On the other hand, a position in the market is a continuous process that doesn't end until you make it end.
 If you "wager and wait" in the market, you can lose a lot of money.
 In betting and gambling games if you stop acting and do nothing, the losses will stop.
 But when investing, trading, or speculating, if you're losing and stop acting, the losses don't stop; they can continue to grow almost indefinitely.

-**The Psychological Crowd**
+### The Psychological Crowd

 Emotions are neither good nor bad; they simply are.
 They cannot be avoided.
 But emotionalism (i.e., decision making based on emotions) is bad, can be controlled, and should be avoided.